adr-h/simple-hardware-stats-server/readme.md

 # Simple Hardware Stats Server
 WIP: A simple server for serving up hardware stats + presenting a realtime web page to access those stats over the wire.
 Uses the `systeminformation` package under the hood.

-## Prerequisites
+## Requirements
-### Mandatory
 - Node v22.6.0 or higher (required for experimental, no-build TS support; may transpile in future to support lower versions)

 ### Optional
 - Volta (for automatic Node version switching)

 ## Getting Started
-- Ensure you have the requirements from the Prerequisites section
+- Ensure you have the requirements from the Requirements section
 - Run `npm ci` to install necessary packages
 - Run `npm start`
 - Visit `http://localhost:3000/stats/raw`